Anteneh2121/alx-system_engineering-devops/README.md

-# System Engineering and DevOps - Bash, Scripting, Web Stack/Web Stack Debugging, Networking & Security, CI/CD
+# System Engineering and DevOps - Bash, Scripting, Web Stack/Web Stack Debugging, Networking & Security.

 This repository contains programs written for the system engineering and DevOps track at ALX,Holberton School.
 In these projects, I worked with Bash and practiced